nakediKhum03/MathTutorV5/README.md

 That's all folks!
-Come back for version four to see what is in store!
+Come back for version six to see what is in store!
 End of program

 Keep calm and do math